iMAboud/iMA-Menu/README.md

 ```

-You'll be prompted to type a code from the uploader type anyting, accept one last time to confirm and save your config.
+You'll be prompted to type a code from the uploader type anything, accept one last time to confirm and save your config.

 ## Screenshots